Blaizzy/mlx-embeddings/docs/How-To-Open-a-Homebrew-Pull-Request.md

 ## Create your pull request from a new branch

-To make a new branch and submit it for review, create a GitHub pull request with the following steps:
+To make changes on a new branch and submit it for review, create a GitHub pull request with the following steps:

 1. Check out the `master` branch: